 Footnotes, Endnotes, and References -- The format that is accepted in your discipline or that is prescribed by your advisory committee should be followed.

-- Submit ONE electronic copy of your dissertation to Digital Commons.
+- Submit ONE electronic copy of your dissertation to Open Commons.
 Follow the instructions found in the Submission Guidelines link of the Author Corner.
 Use only the link located in Dissertation Information.

 - Effective May 9, 2016, a printed copy of the dissertation is no longer required by the Library.

-- Submit to The Graduate School: Dissertation Submission Checklist along with ONE original dissertation approval page on standard white paper with all required original signatures, Report on the Final Examination for the Doctoral Degree with original signatures, embargo period requested, and a copy of the receipt of submission to the Survey of Earned Doctorates.
+- Submit to the Registrar’s Office, Degree Audit, lower level: Dissertation Submission Checklist along with ONE original dissertation approval page on standard white paper with all required original signatures, Report on the Final Examination for the Doctoral Degree with original signatures, embargo period requested, and a copy of the receipt of submission to the Survey of Earned Doctorates.

-- To ensure efficient degree auditing of student records at graduation time, please be sure you have already submitted a Doctoral Plan of Study, a Report on the General Examination for the Doctoral Degree, and a Dissertation Proposal for the Doctoral Degree to The Graduate School.
+- To ensure efficient degree auditing of student records at graduation time, please be sure you have already submitted a Doctoral Plan of Study, a Report on the General Examination for the Doctoral Degree, and a Dissertation Proposal for the Doctoral Degree to the Registrar’s Office, Degree Audit, lower level.
 Review your transcript and make sure grades are posted for all courses listed on your plan of study including dissertation research credits.
 Any discrepancies cause delays in graduation.

 - Your electronically submitted dissertation will be reviewed by The Graduate School administrator for format compliance and you will receive notification if any revisions need to be made.
 Use an unsigned, properly formatted Approval Page in the electronic submission of your dissertation.
-Once the dissertation is approved by The Graduate School administrator, your dissertation will be posted to Digital Commons and will be publicly viewable on the web according to the embargo period you selected.
+Once the dissertation is approved by the Open Commons administrator, your dissertation will be posted to Open Commons and will be publicly viewable on the web according to the embargo period you selected.
 You will receive notification via e-mail of the posting.
-You will not be able to make changes or revisions to your dissertation submission after it has been approved and published in the Doctoral Dissertation Collection of UConn’s Digital Commons.
+You will not be able to make changes or revisions to your dissertation submission after it has been approved and published in the Doctoral Dissertation Collection of UConn’s Open Commons.